-The evaluated products are assumed to be operated under the following configurations and assumptions.
+The evaluated product is assumed to be operated under the following configuration and assumptions.

 It is assumed that the TOE will be located in an environment where physical components of the TOE and its interfaces are protected from unauthorized access.
 The TOE shall be properly configured and maintained according to the guidance documents.